webduinoio/micropython-espnow/docs/library/espnow.rst

 The `machine.lightsleep([time_ms])<machine.lightsleep>` and
-`machine.deepsleep([time_ms])<machine.deepsleep>` functions can be used to put the ESP32 and periperals (including the WiFi and Bluetooth radios) to sleep.
+`machine.deepsleep([time_ms])<machine.deepsleep>` functions can be used to put the ESP32 and peripherals (including the WiFi and Bluetooth radios) to sleep.
 This is useful in many applications to conserve battery power.
 However, applications must disable the WLAN peripheral (using `active(False)<network.WLAN.active>`) before entering light or deep sleep (see